igormomc/AOPnetworkFinder_v2/README.md

 Corresponding author: Marcin W. Wojewodzic (Email: maww [at] fhi.no)

+Data Declaration:
+All assay data and dose–response calculations are sourced from ToxCast (https://api-ccte.epa.gov/docs/index.html).
+The manually curated dataset is obtained from Saarimäki, L. A., Fratello, M., Pavel, A. et al. (2023) (https://doi.org/10.1038/s41597-023-02321-w).

 1. Find the status of all AOPs in the webpage AOPWiki.org/aops (OECD Status)

 The Current GUI of the AOP_Visualizer webpage: